-Answer: Answer by showing no interest at all on getting a job in Germany.
-You have to express the intention to get back in the home country to reunite with family members during the semester break.
+Answer: Answer by showing no interest at all in getting a job in Germany.
+You have to express the intention to get back to the home country to reunite with family members during the semester break.

 Plans of the future